Join 250,000+

 None of this is new, but with additional forms and updated rules in 2026, delays could pop up a bit more often early on.
 If a refund stalls, the Where’s My Refund tool and IRS2Go app remain the fastest way to check status without sitting on hold.

 For tax professionals, this season is about expectation management.
 Clients hear “faster refunds” and assume instant deposits.
 Reality is still procedural.
-Advising clients to e file early, confirm direct deposit details, and understand credit related delays is basic blocking and tackling.
-For anyone with major life changes in 2025, marriage, retirement, home purchase, new investments, professional guidance is not optional.
+Advising clients to e-file early, confirm direct deposit details, and understand credit-related delays is basic blocking and tackling.
+For anyone with major life changes in 2025, such as marriage, retirement, home purchase, and new investments, professional guidance is not optional.
 And if filing by April 15 is not possible, Form 4868 buys time to file until October 15, 2026, but not time to pay.
 That distinction still trips people up, zero chill every year.

 Until next time…